io-accelerate/tdl-client-ruby/README.md

 Project contains submodules as mentioned in the `.gitmodules` file:

 - broker
-- tdl/client-spec (gets cloned into features)
+- tdl/client-spec (gets cloned into features/spec)
 - wiremock

 Use the below command to update the submodules of the project: